huiling110/VLQAnalysis/README.md

 ## Repository Structure

-BESTAnalyzer is an ntuplizer that makes root trees that output a BEST score.
+`BESTAnalyzer` is an ntuplizer that makes root trees that include an output BEST score.

 ## Some useful git commands